To Be An Artist Is A Gift!

 If you are feeling put out, put down or put upon, you have the power to stop those feelings.
 That’s all they are, feelings or perceptions you can change.
 You also are empowered to realign your thinking and start taking actions to bring about a massive change in your life.

 While you may have dire circumstances, it’s most likely you don’t.
 Even more, it doesn’t matter.
 Whatever your situation is, you can change it.
-You can lift yourself up. and beat the odds.
+You can lift yourself and beat the odds.
 It’s possible to take a successful career and ramp it higher than you imagine right now.

 Artists Leave Footprints!